 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 This is mitigated by the Portfolio Manager reviewing the credit ratings of broker counterparties.
 The Company's Custodian is responsible for the collection of income on behalf of the Company.
 Cash is held either with reputable banks with high quality external credit ratings or in liquidity/cash funds providing a spread of exposures to various underlying banks in order to diversify risk.
-The carrying amounts of financial assets represent their maximum exposure to credit risk.
+The carrying amounts of financial assets represent their maximum exposure to credit risk at the Statement of Financial Position date, and the main exposure to credit risk is via the Custodian which is responsible for the safeguarding of the Company's investments and cash balances.
 The full portfolio can be found on pages 24 and 25.
-The debt security held at the year-end has a credit rating of AA.
+The debt security held at the year-end has a credit rating of AA (2023: AA).